ejbenke/SPFx-React-Accordion-Section/README.md

-## SPFx Accordiom Collapsible Section web part
+## SPFx Collapsible Accordion Section web part

--Adds a collapsible accordion to a page
+* Adds a collapsible accordion to a page.
--Allows user to select a list within their site from a property panel dropdown to populate the accordion structure (list must have a Title column and Content column)
+* Allows user to select a list within their site from a property panel dropdown to populate the accordion structure (list must have a Title column and Content column).
--Can be deployed in a Teams tab in addition to Office 365 SharePoint site
+* Can be deployed in a Teams tab in addition to Office 365 SharePoint site.

 ## SharePoint Framework Version
 1.8.2